Bloodlines - Preview

-“Henry, have you been driving Tom’s car?
-And how did you even get in here?”
+“Have you been driving Tom’s car?
+And how did you get in here?”
 Abbi asked, her arms crossed, eyes narrowed, clearly annoyed and frustrated.

 “Ugh!”
 Abbi spewed, tossing her hands into the air, walking away and to the bedroom door.
 “You need to leave.”

 “Okay.
 I’ll leave.
-By the way Tom’s not in Hell.
-Thought you should know that.”
+By the way, Tom’s not in Hell.
+Thought you might want to know.”

 Abbi froze in her tracks and her head snapped to Henry’s direction.

 “He got out, lucky bastard.
 Just thought you might like to know.”
 Henry shrugged as he opened the window.